Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-In \S 4.2, we discuss the inductive structure of the algorithm on the invariant ``$\sigma$'' in positive characteristic.
+In \S 4.2, we discuss the inductive scheme of our algorithm on the invariant $\sigma$ in positive characteristic.
 Here, unlike in characteristic zero, we have no key inductive lemma.
 In fact, the statement of the key inductive lemma fails to hold in positive characteristic as is demonstrated by an example due to R. Narasimhan.
-That is to say, there is \it no \rm smooth Hypersurface of Maximal Contact (HMC for short) in general.
-However, we can still introduce the notion of \it a Leading Generator System \rm (LGS for short), which should be considered as a collective substitute in positive characteristic for the notion of a hypersurface of maximal contact in characteristic zero.
-Our basic strategy is to follow the construction of the algorithm in characteristic zero, replacing an HMC (leading to the induction on dimension) with an LGS (leading to the induction on the invariant ``$\sigma$'').
-The description of the new inductive structure goes as follows.
-We introduce a triplet of invariants $(\sigma, \widetilde{\mu},s)$ and its associated triplet of data $(W',{\mathcal R}',E')$.
-(Unlike the classical case, the ambient space remains the same, i.e., actually we have $W' = W$.)
-The triplet of invariants has such a special feature that resolution of singularities of $(W',{\mathcal R}',E')$ implies the decrease of its value.
-Moreover, unless $(\sigma,\widetilde{\mu},s) = (\sigma,\infty,0) \text{ or }(\sigma,0,0)$, we have either the value of $\sigma$ decrease or the number of components in the boundary drop for $(W',{\mathcal R}',E')$, i.e., $(\sigma,\# E) > (\sigma',\# E')$.
-By induction on $(\sigma, \# E)$, therefore, we achieve resolution of singularities for $(W',{\mathcal R}',E')$ and hence achieve the decrease of the value of the triplet $(\sigma,\widetilde{\mu},s)$.
-Repeatedly decreasing the value of the triplet $(\sigma,\widetilde{\mu},s)$, we reach the case where $(\sigma,\widetilde{\mu},s) = (\sigma,\infty,0) \text{ or }(\sigma,0,0)$.
-In the former case where $(\sigma,\widetilde{\mu},s) = (\sigma,\infty,0)$, we take the transformation with center being the singular locus of the idealistic filtration, which is guaranteed to be smooth by ``Nonsingularity Principle'' (cf. \cite{K} and \cite{KM}).
-After the transformation, resolution of singularities is achieved.
-In the latter case where $(\sigma,\widetilde{\mu},s) = (\sigma,0,0)$, we say we are in the \it monomial case\rm, following the analogy to the one in characteristic zero.
+That is to say, there is \emph{no} smooth Hypersurface of Maximal Contact (HMC for short) in general.
+However, we can still introduce the notion of \emph{a Leading Generator System} (LGS for short), which should be considered as a collective substitute in positive characteristic for the notion of an HMC in characteristic zero.
+Our basic strategy is to follow the construction of the algorithm in characteristic zero, replacing an HMC (leading to the induction on dimension) with an LGS (leading to the induction on the invariant $\sigma$).
+The description of the new inductive scheme goes as follows.